-- Past papers and quizzes are ideal ways to get students self-testing: - Past Papers help students to practise technique; - Quizzes / knowledge testing is great for confidence-building, quick revision and identifying gaps. - There are various types of quizzes: short answer, multiple-choice, true/false, etc. - Students can create their own quiz resources to help themselves & their peers revise.
+- Past papers and quizzes are an ideal vehicle to get students self-testing. - Proven to be a robust revision strategy, so that students can calibrate their knowledge and remembering. - There are various types of quizzes, of course, such as short answer, multiplechoice or true and false. - Students can create their own quiz resources to help themselves & their peers revise.

-While past papers might not be as relevant to Year 9 as to GCSE and A Level Students, completing practise exam-style questions enables students to develop their exam skills in preparation for their tests!
+While past papers might not be as relevant to Year 8 as to GCSE and A Level Students, completing practise exam-style questions enables students to develop their exam skills in preparation for their tests!